 |On heating thermosetting plastics, it cannot be softened.
 This is the reason it cannot be reshaped once it is molded.||On heating the thermoplastics, it becomes softened and can be molded and reshaped easily.|

-Why the following are made of thermosetting plastics?
-Explain.
+7. Explain why the following are made of thermosetting plastics.

-- i) Bakelite is a kind of thermosetting plastic and is a bad conductor of heat and electricity.
-That is why it is used for making electric plugs, switches, plug boards, etc.
+b) Bakelite is a kind of thermosetting plastic which is a bad conductor of heat and electricity.
+Because of this property it is used for making electric plugs, switches, plug boards, etc.

 |Can be Recycled||Cannot be recycled|